HarryLovesCode/Vulkan-API-Book/chap08/chap08.md

 ## `VkFramebufferCreateInfo`

 We're going to be creating framebuffers for every image in the swapchain.
 Thus, we'll continue writing the body of our `for` loop.
 Like most types in Vulkan, we'll need to create an info structure before we can create a framebuffer.
-This will be `VkFramebufferCreateInfo`.
-You can find the documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#_framebuffers) and the definition below:
+This is called `VkFramebufferCreateInfo`.

+**Definition for `VkFramebufferCreateInfo`**:

 ```cpp
 typedef struct VkFramebufferCreateInfo {